solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 and the way their contracts should be used.
 Bots spamming on dapps make them unusable and dapps lose their users/clients because the UX is laggy and inefficient.
 Unsuccessful transactions deny block space to potentially valid transactions which reduces activity on the dapp.
-For dapps like mango or openbook increasing fees without any rebates or dynamically based other proposed mechanisms will punish potentially thousands of users because of a handful of malicious users.
-Giving dapp's authority more control to incentivize proper utilization of its contract is the primary motivation for this proposal.
+For dapps like mango markets or Openbook increasing fees without any rebates or dynamically based other proposed mechanisms will punish potentially thousands of users because of a handful of malicious users.
+Giving dapps authority more control to incentivize proper utilization of its contract is the primary motivation for this proposal.

 During network congestion, many transactions in the network cannot be processed